 Conversations doesn’t linger about advancing the the plot.
 From Chapter 5 we start to see the sparks of chemistry igniting between Frances and Nick, and are therefore drawn as much to their illicit romance as they are to each other.
 Their complicated love affair sees the development of their characters interestingly executed.
 Frances is an unassumingly young literature student whose lack of confidence and insecurity seems to swell in direct proportion to her growing affections for Nick.
 Nick despite his celebrity status, has mental instabilities and a pacifist nature that gravitates him to Frances and her sporadic hostilities towards him.

 The book has a marked political presence in that its characters, mainly Bobbi, propagate very non traditionalist, anarchist ideals except when it comes to the Bank of Mum and Dad, then it’s as traditionalist as it gets.
 I’ll never understand what it’s like to depend on one’s parents for money, never having done so since I turned 18, but I digress.

 I very much enjoyed reading this book, I loved how effortless the romance was which didn’t feel forced as many romances do, rather it spiralled in harmony with the tonally realist nature of the book.
 It also does well to accentuate the modern day complications of relationships.
-Though I was satisfied with the ending, I wasn’t altogether blown away by this read even though it more or less ticks every box and for that reason, I rate Conversations with Friends..
+I rate Conversations with Friends..